humblebeeintel/rnd-template/README.md

-# Computer Vision R&D Template
+# R&D Template

-This is a base template for computer vision projects focused on Research and Development of the projects.
+This is a base template focused on Research and Development of the projects.

 ## ✨ Features